 Puer Tea: Is it Better to Brew with a Gaiwan or a Teapot?

-The gaiwan brings out the original flavor, while tea brewed in a purple pot is enhanced.
+The gaiwan brings out the original flavor, while brewed in a purple clay pot is enhanced.
 You will find it somewhat sweeter.
 If you are not doing a tea tasting but enjoying an aged tea, many seasoned tea enthusiasts would choose a purple clay pot.

 Puer Tea: Is it Better to Brew with a Gaiwan or a Teapot?-1

-Brewing Tea with a Purple Clay Pot
+Brewing Puer Tea with a Purple Clay Pot

 Given that puer tea improves with age, it is suitable to use high temperatures to awaken the tea leaves and extract their contents.
 A purple clay pot has good breathability and heat retention, absorbs tea juice, and is resistant to both hot and cold temperatures.